Does it matter where I put my WiFi?

 Turn Off WiFi Before Bed: Use this simple switch so you don’t have to get close the Router!
 It’s as important as WiFi Router placement.
 The simple step of hitting the off switch can lead to a better night’s sleep.
 When on, a WiFi signal may interfere with our brains during sleep, so by turning it off we reduce exposure and hopefully rest more deeply.

 Don’t worry about WiFi Router placement: Simply hard-wire!
 The truth is that giving up WiFi is the best option.
 Though this may be hard with work, we can easily protect ourselves at home by using Ethernet cables that hard-wire in—they also provide faster and more reliable internet connections.
+Take a look at our post on WiFi router location warnings from Internet cable providers.
+It will give you insight how you can reduce EMF exposure.

 Set Your Phone to Airplane Mode: Yes, cell phones and tablets emit EMF when our receivers are turned on.
 Setting our devices to airplane mode reduces the exposure dramatically as these devices tend to remain close to our bodies.